public defender training

 Our Model

 CORE 101 is the foundation of public defender training and development for Gideon’s Promise.
 This baseline training is specifically designed to support attorneys that have only been public defenders for one to three years.
 CORE 101 has three distinct goals: to instill a client-centered value system, to provide attorneys with top notch training, and to build a network of public defenders who seek to change the field of public defense.
 The CORE 101 program is open to public defenders currently working in the public defender offices Gideon’s Promise currently partners with.
+Upon graduating from the CORE 101 Program, alumnae can maintain their involvement in the Gideon's Promise movement through the Trainer Development Program, Leadership Trainings, and the Mentorship Program.
+These programs convene yearly or bi-yearly, and allow the Gideon's Promise community to maintain connections with each other while they practice the Gideon's Promise model, keeping the promise of transforming public defense.

 • For more detailed information about the CORE 101 Program, please click HERE to view our brochure.